 A number of national studies have revealed inconsistencies in how different colleges and universities investigate and respond to campus sexual violence on campus.
 An overview of Ohio institutions by the Ohio Department of Higher Education (ODHE) shows wide variances in campus policies and support systems.

-Ohio’s campuses are asked to embrace five cornerstone practices, designed to work together and aimed at preventing and responding to sexual violence.
-The goal is that 100 percent of Ohio campuses will adopt 100 percent of the recommendations by the beginning of the 2016/2017 academic year.
+Ohio’s campuses are asked to implement the five recommendations, designed to work together and aimed at preventing and better responding to sexual violence.

 - Use data to guide action.
 Specifically, campuses are asked to administer an annual campus climate survey to inform prevention and response strategies, and to track trends over time.

 - Empower staff, faculty, campus law enforcement and students to prevent and respond to sexual violence through evidence-based training.
 Using feedback from the campus climate survey and/or other data sources to help select the most appropriate program, campuses should implement a comprehensive training program for their institution.
 Programs focused on bystander intervention are particularly encouraged.

 - Communicate a culture of shared respect and responsibility.
 Campuses should utilize a widespread awareness and communication campaign in conjunction with trainings and other initiatives to help encourage a safer culture.

 - Develop a comprehensive response policy.
 Campuses are encouraged to engage a variety of stakeholders in developing and adopting a comprehensive policy to address sexual violence on campus.
 This comprehensive policy will be both survivor-centered and respect the rights of the accused.